carbon-language/carbon-lang/llvm/docs/HowToAddABuilder.rst

    will let you know that your changes are applied and buildmaster is reconfigured.

 #.
-Check the status of your buildbot-worker on the `Waterfall Display
+Check the status of your buildbot-worker on the `Waterfall Display (Staging)
-   <http://lab.llvm.org/buildbot/#/waterfall>`_ to make sure it is connected,
+   <http://lab.llvm.org/staging/#/waterfall>`_ to make sure it is
-   and the `Workers Display <http://lab.llvm.org/buildbot/#/workers>`_ to see if administrator contact and worker information are correct.
+   connected, and the `Workers Display (Staging)
+   <http://lab.llvm.org/staging/#/workers>`_ to see if administrator
+   contact and worker information are correct.

 #.
-Wait for the first build to succeed and enjoy.
+At this point, you have a working builder connected to the staging
+   buildmaster.
+You can now make sure it is reliably green and keeps up with the build queue.
+No notifications will be sent, so you can keep an unstable builder connected to staging indefinitely.

+#.
+(Optional) Once the builder is stable on the staging buildmaster with
+   several days of green history, you can chose to move it to the production buildmaster to enable developer notifications.
+Please email `Galina Kistanova <mailto:gkistanova@gmail.com>`_ for review and approval.

+   To move a worker to production (once approved), stop your worker, edit the buildbot.tac file to change the port number from 9994 to 9990 and start it again.

 Best Practices for Configuring a Fast Builder
 =============================================